Zika virus infection (Zika)

 Gender and sex

 Zika prevention and response projects have raised concerns about gender sensitivity as the burden to be responsible for not having babies with congenital Zika syndrome is unfairly put on women.
 Beyond thinking only about sexual transmission, the adopted approach to Zika prevention should not unfairly target women and exclude men.
-The psychological impact might be higher for women than men if pregnant and not vaccinated, as pregnant women might constantly worry about becoming infected.
+The psychological impact might be higher for women than men if pregnant, as pregnant women might constantly worry about becoming infected.

 In terms of vector control, in many cultures it is women who maintain the primary responsibility for the maintenance of containers for household drinking water and for vessels to do laundry, which are prime breeding sites for the Aedes mosquito.
 Men on the other hand, may be responsible for the disposal of solid waste or for maintaining larger water vessels stored outside the immediate living area.
 It is therefore important to understand and consider gendered roles in vector control activities.